The-Marcy-Lab-School/marcy-curriculum-docs/mod-7-react/1-intro-to-react.md

 ```
 {% endhint %}

 If you know what you're doing, the Vanilla JS approach works fine.
-However, React just makes the process of designing user interfaces more enjoyable while introducing performance optimizations under the hood.
+However, React makes the process of designing user interfaces more enjoyable while introducing performance optimizations under the hood.

 ### Components

+**Components** are the functions that return JSX and are the building blocks of a user interface.
+Every discrete piece of a user interface can be built as a component: a navigation bar, a product card, a single button.

-**Components** are the functions that return JSX.
-Because they are functions, they are inherently reusable and composable meaning you can build small components and combine them into larger ones.
+Because they are functions, they are inherently **reusable** and **composable**.
+This means that you can build small components and combine them into larger ones.
+For example, a group of `ProductCard` components can be assembled into a larger `ProductGrid` component.

 ```jsx
 // Components are functions that return JSX.
 This is a one-liner with an implicit return